Abstract

 Inclusion criteria: (1) Age between 18 and 90 years at admission; (2) Diagnosed with acute ischemic stroke and hospitalized for treatment.

-Exclusion criteria: (1) Patients with a history of stroke or transient ischemic attack (TIA); (2) Patients with a history of other conditions such as traumatic brain injury, intracranial tumors, or cerebral vascular malformations that may cause epilepsy; (3) Patients with a history of epilepsy or who have received antiepileptic drugs for the prevention of seizures or for other diseases (such as migraine or psychiatric disorders); (4) Patients who died within 72 hours after stroke onset.
+Exclusion criteria: (1) Patients with a history of stroke or transient ischemic attack (TIA); (2) Patients with a history of other conditions such as traumatic brain injury, intracranial tumors, or cerebral vascular malformations that may cause epilepsy; (3) Patients with a history of epilepsy or who have received antiseizure medications for the prevention of seizures or for other diseases (such as migraine or psychiatric disorders); (4) Patients who died within 72 hours after stroke onset.

 This study collected de-identified data from relevant patients for the construction of a multi-modal database for stroke patients.
 The study protocol was approved by the Ethics Committees of Chongqing University Center Hospital, Chongqing University Qianjiang Central Hospital, Bishan District People’s Hospital, and Yubei Traditional Chinese Medicine Hospital.
-The procedure of selection is in figure 1.

 Data collection

-2. Comorbidities and complications: uremia, dvt(previous deep vein thrombosis), diabetes mellitus, hypertension, coronary atherosclerosis, atrial fibrillation, cerebral hernia, hydrocephalus, hypoproteinemia, hyperuricemia, hyperlipidemia, internal carotid stenosis, common carotid stenosis,etc.
+(2) Comorbidities and complications: uremia, DVT(previous deep vein thrombosis), diabetes mellitus, hypertension, coronary atherosclerosis, atrial fibrillation, cerebral hernia, hydrocephalus, hypoproteinemia, hyperuricemia, hyperlipidemia, internal carotid stenosis, common carotid stenosis,etc.

-3. According to CT or MRI, the patient’s cortical lobes and subcortical involvement were counted: frontal lobe \ parietal lobe \ temporal lobe \ occipital lobe \ insular lobe \ basal ganglia \ internal capsule \ brain stem \ cerebellum \ periventricular \ centrum semiovale \ thalamus involvement.
+According to CT or MRI records, the patient’s cortical lobes and subcortical involvement were counted: frontal lobe \ parietal lobe \ temporal lobe \ occipital lobe \ insular lobe \ basal ganglia \ internal capsule \ brain stem \ cerebellum \ periventricular \ centrum semiovale \ thalamus involvement.
 In addition, the extent of cortical involvement (frontal lobe, parietal lobe, temporal lobe, occipital lobe and insular lobe each accumulated 1 point) and the extent of subcortical involvement (basal ganglia, internal capsule, brain stem, periventricular, thalamus and cerebellum any accumulated 1 point) were summarized.

 Data processing and model building

-(Distribution of characteristics) Univariate analysis was used to examine the distribution of characteristics between the negative group and the positive group.
+(Distribution of characteristics) Univariate analysis was used to examine the distribution of characteristics between the PSE negative group and the positive group.
 The data were then divided into a training set and a test set at a ratio of 7:3.

 Statistical approach